Elite50/e50-table/README.md

 #### `e50DeleteRow(row)`

 A function that filters out a particular row from the data set in a way that persists across fetches.
-Currently, this requires that the row data object has an `id` property.
+This requires that the row data object has an `id` property.

 This is useful if you want to have a delete link on your row, or use it as a callback after making a delete AJAX request.